 Purpose and Rationale: The proposed changes add a comment period to the Staff Assessment and establish a clear mechanism for staff to respond to comments on significant environmental issues.
-This will allow for earlier opportunity for comment and response potentially resulting in project changes.
-This will also allow the staff technical experts to respond to the comments of a technical nature, as opposed to the committee, when such comments are on the PMPD.
+This will allow an earlier opportunity for comment and response, potentially resulting in project changes.
+This will also allow the staff technical experts to respond to the comments of a technical nature, as opposed to the committee, when such comments are on the Presiding Member's Proposed Decision.
 Once comments are responded to, they are attached to the Staff Assessment and the document becomes the Final Staff Assessment.
 This parallels the DEIR-FEIR process.
+The other changes reflect an effort to provide clarity as to the development of the Staff Assessment.

-Necessity: The new language is necessary to provides clarity as to the comment and response process and what documents other jurisdictions can use for their CEQA process.
+Necessity: The new language is necessary to establish a comment and response process on the Staff Assessment.